 Other benefits of planting native Boneset include:

 Does it remind you of another plant?
-There are a few native flowers in the same genus.
+There are a few native flowers in the same genus or that have similar flower shapes.
 Here are some similar natives:

 Native flowers similar to Boneset